German diaspora: Germany's policy on dual citizenship

 A law adopted in June 2019 allows the revocation of the German citizenship of dual citizens who have joined or supported a terror militia such as the Islamic State and are at least 18 years old.

 Naturalized Germans can lose their German citizenship if it is found out that they got it by willful deceit / bribery / menacing / giving intentionally false or incomplete information that had been important for the naturalization process.
 In June 2019, it was decided to prolong the deadline from 5 to 10 years after naturalization.

 Visa requirements

-As of April 2021, German citizens can visit 191 countries without a visa or with visa on arrival.
-The Henley Passport Index ranks the German passport third in the world in terms of travel freedom.
+As of 10 September 2025, German citizens had visa-free or visa on arrival access to 188 countries and territories.
+Ranking the German passport 4th in terms of travel freedom, tied with the greatest access of all European Union member states along with Italy, Luxembourg and Spain, according to the Henley Passport Index.

 Freedom of movement within other EU countries and the EFTA countries

 As EU citizens, Germans can live and work indefinitely in other EU countries and the EFTA countries; however, the right to vote and work in certain sensitive fields (such as government, police, military) might in some cases be restricted to the local citizens only.
 The EU/EFTA countries can exclude immigrants from getting welfare for a certain time period to avoid "welfare tourism," and they can refuse welfare completely if the immigrants do not have a job after a certain period of time and do not try to get one.
 Immigrants convicted of welfare fraud can be deported and be refused the re-entry of the country.